O1ahmad/ansible-role-systemd/README.md

 **[Service]**

-Manage daemons and the processes they consist of.
+Manages daemons and the processes they consist of.

 #### Example